Why MSPs should move away from secure email gateways

 Vade for M365 gives MSPs a powerful countermeasure for email security.
 Its time-of-click anti-phishing protection crawls embedded URLs in real time and tracks suspicious redirects, a common obfuscation technique in phishing emails.
 It can also determine whether the final webpage is fraudulent by analyzing the structure, content, and context of the page.

 Vade also builds an anonymous profile that establishes normal communication patterns for employees.
 From this baseline, the AI-driven tool can spot anomalies triggered by attacks like email spoofing and the use of “cousin domains,” e.g. att.co vs. att.com.

-Finally, unlike a SEG, Vade for M365 is API-based and fully integrated with Microsoft 365.
+Finally, unlike secure email gateways, Vade for M365 is API-based and fully integrated with Microsoft 365.
 This simplifies configuration and maintenance for the MSP and requires no MX record changes or rerouting of traffic to an external platform.
 Because email traffic is not disrupted, there’s no risk of losing or blocking emails.

 MSPs who want to build their SMB businesses need to tackle the challenge of email security, especially for Microsoft 365.
 Regular SEG and comparable, rules-based email filtering tools will not suffice.
 To avoid the downside of engaging with SMB clients who will hold the MSP accountable, it makes sense to provide the most advanced possible emails security measures, especially for the popular but vulnerable Microsoft 365 email service.